mlund/faunus/docs/_docs/analysis.md

 where $\mathbf{r}\_{ij}$ and $\mathbf{f}\_{ij}$ are distance vectors and forces, respectively.
 Internal contributions from molecules marked as incompressible or rigid are excempt from the summation.
+Note also that the analysis calculates forces on _atoms_ whereas the resulting forces on rigid bodies is yet to be implemented.
 Only a subset of energy terms currently supports virial tensors, and the output will state the contribution from each term.